-Absolute power measurement
+Absolute power test procedure

 The typical application for this is to measure the emitted light level of an transmitter, or the power going into a receiver.